-General Fund - a collection of cost centre(s) (comprising a summary line in the budget book) as detailed in The Addendum to the Financial Regulations.
+General Fund - a collection of cost centre(s) (comprising a summary line in the budget

 Housing Revenue Account - the whole account

 Virements under 6.3(a) authorised by Heads of Service or Chief Finance Officer will not require reporting to Committee.
 Virements under 6.3 (b) & (c) authorised by Heads of Service, or Chief Finance Officer shall be reported to the Policy, Finance and Development Committee on a schedule.